Rushville, Nebraska

-Rushville is a city in Sheridan County in the state of Nebraska, in the remote Sandhills Region.
+Rushville is a city in Sheridan County, Nebraska, United States, in the remote Sandhills Region.
 Its population was 890 at the 2010 census.
 It is the county seat of Sheridan County.

-Name
+Description

 Rushville was named from Rush Creek.
 In the Lakota language, Rushville is known as Owátȟokšu or Iwátȟokšu Otȟúŋwahe, meaning "Place where things are transported" or "Transportation City".

 History

 Rushville was platted in 1885 when the Fremont, Elkhorn, and Missouri Valley Railway was extended to that point.
 Rushville was incorporated in October 1885.